Feeding Brighter Futures

 Easing into the school day at Bishops Primary School

-What are the benefits of a Breakfast Club to your school?
+What are the benefits to your school?

 Food security